HERE: Heritage Reflections 2025

 Breakout sessions & guided tours

-After this discussion, there will be several breakout sessions that explore the topic of restitution in more depth.
+After this discussion, there were several breakout sessions that explored the topic of restitution in more depth.
 For example: Where do you start with provenance research?
 What role do the involved communities play?
 What can artists contribute to restitution?
 And what can you do as a heritage professional within your museum?
-You can also join guided tours at the Wereldmuseum.
+Visitors could also join guided tours at the Wereldmuseum.

 Workshop Provenance Research in 5 Steps: How to Start Provenance Research